krishnasreyes2001-lang/earthquake-catastrophe-model/README.md

 ## Overview
 This project analyses historical earthquake data and develops a simplified catastrophe modelling workflow for the Chennai region.

-Due to the lack of granular exposure and ground motion data, a synthetic dataset was constructed to demonstrate the hazard–vulnerability–loss framework.
 The primary focus of the study is on exploratory data analysis (EDA) and understanding seismic patterns.

 ## Exploratory Data Analysis (EDA)

-The USGS earthquake dataset (1976–2026) was analysed to understand key characteristics of seismic activity in India and surrounding regions.
+The USGS earthquake dataset (1976–2026) was analysed to understand the characteristics of seismic activity in India and surrounding regions.

 ### Key Findings

 - Earthquake magnitudes follow the Gutenberg–Richter law, with a linear relationship observed in log-scale frequency plots
 - A completeness threshold of M ≥ 4.2 was identified, below which events are probably under-recorded
 - Most earthquakes are concentrated in the 4–5 magnitude range, with frequency declining for higher magnitudes
-- Significant clustering of events is observed along the Himalayan belt and Andaman–Sumatra region
+- Significant clustering of epicenters is observed along the Himalayan belt and Andaman–Sumatra region
 - Earthquake depth and magnitude show low correlation, indicating independence
 - A spike in earthquake counts during 2004–2005 is attributed to aftershocks from the Sumatra–Andaman earthquake